 New College Lectures

 In 1986 the College set up a Trust to conduct an annual series of public lectures.
 This resulted in the formation of the New College Lectures.
 Each New College lecturer is asked to take up some important issue or aspect of contemporary society and to comment on it from the standpoint of their Christian faith and professional expertise.
 These lectures have become an important public event and have attracted large interest and generated much discussion.
-The 2012 New College Lectures were presented by Professor James K.A.
-Smith from Calvin College in the USA.
+Many of the New College Lectures have been published in a variety of ways.

 - View a Complete List of the Previous New College Lectures

 - View a Complete List of the Published Outcomes

 The inaugural New College lectures were delivered in 1987 by Professor Malcolm Jeeves of the University of St Andrews, Scotland.
 In subsequent years lecturers have come from Australian and overseas universities as well as the wider community.
 The 2005 New College Lecture series received much attention as it broached the important topic of ‘Church and State’ addressed by The Hon John Anderson, The Hon Kevin Rudd and Rev Dr Andrew Cameron (Moore College).
 Over 850 people attended over two nights to hear this landmark lecture series.
 The New College Lectures continue to grow and in 2013 the lectures were attended by more people than ever before with delegates coming from near and far to hear Professor Stanley Hauerwas.